 This is just a reminder to please contact the directors in case of any absences or tardiness.
 Attendance and timeliness to rehearsals is essential to success!

-Cadet Band rehearsals begin the week of October 15th.
-Bus schedules will be distributed to students and parents next week.
+Beginning Cadet Band rehearsals begin on October 18th.
+Bus schedules will be distributed soon from Mr. Tabor.
 Rehearsals are held from 3:05-4:05 and all transportation is provided by the district.
-Beginning orchestra rehearsals will not be starting for another few months, stay posted!